-- promote the welfare of children; - promote good health, preventing the spread of infection and taking appropriate action when children are ill;

-- manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs.
+- promote the welfare of children; - promote good health, preventing the spread of infection and taking appropriate action when children are ill: - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs.
 (See Greenway's therapeutic Pupil Behaviour Policy). - ensure the suitability of all adults who have contact with the children. - ensure that the premises, furniture and equipment is safe and suitable for purpose; - ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs; - maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children. - we fulfil statutory safeguarding duties and ensure any safeguarding issues arising within the EYFS setting are identified and followed in accordance with the school's separate Safeguarding and Child Protection Policies.

-The Jigsaw programme provides a mindful approach to PSHE education and RE.
-It has been adopted by our whole school because it compliments and builds so well on our therapeutic approach to learning and on the importance we place on well-being at Greenway.
+The Jigsaw programme provides a mindful approach to Personal Social Health and Economic Education (PSHE) and Relationships Sex and Health Education (RS & HE).
+It has been adopted by our whole school because it compliments and builds so well on our therapeutic approach to learning and on the importance we place on well-being at Greenway and enables detailed curriculum maps and vocabulary use (including for EYFS) to be shared with parents and carers.